JosephJohncross/JosephJohncross/README.md

- 🔭 I’m currently working on becoming a full stack developer 🌱 I’m currently studying to obtain my BSc in Computer Engineering
+ I’m currently working on becoming a full stack developer.

+ Currently studying to obtain my BSc in Computer Engineering

  ⚡ Fun fact about me : Love the countryside